A postcard from Oberhofen

 Street directories from 1907 (above) and 1910 (below).
 Oberhofen does not appear in the 1907 list; it does in 1910, mistakenly shown on the wrong side of the road.
 Such directories cannot be relied upon as a wholly accurate record, but they are a useful guide.

-Images from the digitised Heritage Directories provided by Stockport Library.
+Images from the digitised Heritage Directories once made available by Stockport Library.

 1911 Census, east side of The CrescentThe heads of the household only listed.
 House numbers are in the old scheme.
 Full records on ancestry.co.uk are images 488 to 534 (even numbers) Stockport First registration District, Enumeration District 36.